abellion/xenus/docs/README.md

 | `find()` | https://docs.mongodb.com/php-library/v1.2/reference/method/MongoDBCollection-find/ |
 | `findOne()` | https://docs.mongodb.com/php-library/v1.2/reference/method/MongoDBCollection-findOne/ |

+For example, you could retrieve all the users whose age is greater than 21 with this query :

 ```php
 $adultUsers = $users->find([
     'age' => ['$gte' => 21]
 ]);
 ```

-Instead of making this query everywhere you need these users, you may better make a `findAdults()` method inside the users collection :
+Instead of making this query everywhere you need these users, you may better create a dedicated `findAdults()` method inside the users collection :

 ```php
 use Xenus\Collection;